 The Value of Evidence-Based, Comprehensive Financial Planning Research

 Currently, I am a lecturer in the Department of Finance, Real Estate and Law at California State Polytechnic University, Pomona.
-I maintain a small financial consulting practice and am an arbitrator with the Financial Industry Regulatory Authority.
+My research focuses on misconduct of financial professionals.
+I also produce education-based modules for consumers on various financial planning topics.

 Previously, I was the Sievert-Sternberg Doctoral Research Fellow at The American College of Financial Services where I earned my Ph.D. in Financial and Retirement Planning.